The Power of Te

-Wu wang, ‘not attached,’ and wu wei, ‘taking no unnatural action’ heightens the cultivation of te because we are more observant how experience gives our unique nature definition.
+Wu wang, ‘not attached,’ and wu wei, ‘taking no unnatural action’ heightens the cultivation of te because we are more observant of how experience gives our unique nature definition.
+Rather than react, we observe and open to the teaching.
 Unattached to the past and not creating the response, the master said:

 “I alone, am inactive and reveal no signs;

 listless as though I have no home to go back to.”

 The home we would have gone back to, is the paradigm that might trap the expression of our te.
 As our instinctual and natural connection to life, when cultivated alongside of fearlessness, te is like water that finds its own course, without any sense of barriers.
 Water can dissolve mountains and evens out, regardless of where it flows.
 The power of te connects us with the germinating power of life.
 Transcending the gate or ‘the illusion of obstacles,’ leads to a type of paradise in consciousness.
 This paradise is simply a place without boundaries.
 If you were to practice eliminating a sense of separation and judgment all together, all that would remain is the joy of finding yourself in an amazing place of wonder.

 A change in perspective allows us to see obstacles as the banks of a great river that moves ever forward.
 Even when we fail, we are left with something that becomes necessary for our growth.
 When we re-evaluate the obstacle:“dimly visible, it only seemed as if it were there.”

 Life has been committed to your success since the day you were born.